-True to the honors-approach that learning can be fascinating and fun, one of his most popular courses has been 'Cue and Soul: Black Food Culture in America, a class focused on the social, cultural, historical, and interdisciplinary dimensions of the food cultures.
-Here at Rutgers he also teaches several different Byrne Seminar courses to first-year students, including Reading the Times (in which students learn to use the NYTimes as a central text for knowledge and civic engagement) and Modern Genocide: An Overview.
+True to the honors-approach that learning can be fun, one of his most popular courses has been 'Cue and Soul: Black Food Culture in America, a class focused on the social, cultural, historical, and interdisciplinary dimensions of the cuisines.
+He also teaches several different Byrne Seminar courses to first-year students, including Reading the Times in which students learn to use the NYTimes and Wall Street Journal as central texts for knowledge and civic engagement, and he co-teaches Honors Masterclass which brings RU alumni and external speakers to campus to engage in conversations.

-Dean Bowers serves as a Faculty Fellow for the Honors College and lives in 5 Seminary Place alongside many of our students, sponsoring and engaging in College events, activities, and programming, as well as serving as a mentor for those students who value the intersectional dimensions of our living-learning community.
-He coordinates the Faculty Fellows program within the College (of ten + Fellows) and also runs the Workshop on Genocide & Human Rights for undergraduate students interested in more deeply exploring the field of study through readings, author talks, site visits, cultural events, and more.
+Dean Bowers also serves as a Faculty Fellow in Residence for the Honors College and lives in 5 Seminary Place alongside students, involved in and hosting many College events, activities, and programming, as well as serving as a mentor for those students who value the intergenerational dimensions of our learning-living community.

-He grew up in both New Jersey (Surf City, LBI) and Pennsylvania (Northumberland), and he is an avid sailor, surfer, and water sports enthusiast, loves to backcountry hike and camp, and is an avowed foodie of numerous cuisines and beverages (especially Italian coffee, wine, and Aperol Spritz).
-And he travels to Cyprus at the end of every October to participate in the olive harvest and oil pressing.
+He grew up in both New Jersey (Surf City, LBI) and Pennsylvania (Northumberland), and he is an avid sailor, surfer, and water sports enthusiast, an avid fan of Philly's sports teams, and an avowed foodie of numerous cuisines and beverages (especially Italian coffee, wine, and Aperol Spritz).
+In the spirit of the farm-to-table movement, he travels to Cyprus every November to participate in the olive harvest and oil pressing.

-In addition to his role as Dean, Dr. Bowers is a Professor of the Practice in Africana Studies and History, both in the School of Arts and Sciences at Rutgers, as well as a Faculty Associate and member of the Executive Committee at the Center for the Study of Genocide and Human Rights within Rutgers Global.
-He currently has two book manuscripts in progress on the unresolved Cyprus conflict and on the genocide in Bosnia.
-He has also worked with the International Council for Transitional Justice.
+In addition to his role as Dean and Professor of the Practice, Dr. Bowers is a Faculty Associate and member of the Executive Committee at the Center for the Study of Genocide and Human Rights (CGHR) within Rutgers Global.
+As a part of his outreach, he runs the Workshop on Genocide & Human Rights for undergraduate students interested in more deeply exploring the field of study through readings, author talks, site visits, and cultural events.
+Never one to give up on his research, he currently has two book manuscripts in progress, one on the unresolved Cyprus conflict and another about the genocide in Bosnia.

 Nationally, he was a founder and the former Executive Director of the Council on Honors Education (CoHE), an organization of over 130 land-grant, public university honors colleges or programs, that has served to set the standard for high-impact, enriched collegiate education and research.
 He has also been involved in professional educator mentoring and leadership program development, conducts honors program reviews, and lectures widely.